bootstrapworld/curr/README.md

 # Installation

-1. You'll need to install (http://www.racket-lang.org "DrRacket v6.10 or later") and (https://github.com/wkhtmltopdf/wkhtmltopdf/releases/0.12.3/ "wkhtmltopdf, version 0.12.3") first, before cloning the `curr` repository.
+1. You'll need to install [DrRacket v6.10 or later](http://www.racket-lang.org "DrRacket v6.10 or later")
+and [wkhtmltopdf, version 0.12.3](https://github.com/wkhtmltopdf/wkhtmltopdf/releases/0.12.3/ "wkhtmltopdf, version 0.12.3") first, before cloning the `curr` repository.
 (Note: the current release of wkhtmltopdf, version 0.12.4 as of this writing, contains a regression that prevents the workbook from printing properly)

 2. Then set up `curr` as a Racket collection.